Why Melatonin for Tinnitus Works

 Review of Melatonin Tinnitus Clinical Trials

-Clinical trials exploring the relationship between melatonin and tinnitus have shown promising results.
+Clinical trials for melatonin and tinnitus have shown promising results.
 In the pioneering trial by Rosenberg et al., melatonin's efficacy for tinnitus was assessed through a randomized, double-blinded, placebo-controlled study.
-The study found that individuals with elevated tinnitus handicap inventory (THI) scores or sleep difficulties experienced improvement with melatonin [2].
+The study found that individuals with elevated Tinnitus Handicap Inventory (THI) scores or sleep difficulties experienced improvement with melatonin [2].
 Note that randomized, double-blind, placebo-controlled studies produce the highest quality medical evidence we have.

 In another notable study, Abtahi and team compared melatonin to sertraline (Zoloft).
 In this study, 3mg melatonin (3 mg nightly for 3 months) led to a significant reduction in THI scores compared to sertraline.
 Notably, melatonin showed effectiveness with minimal side effects [3].